Anzlim/red-blog-source/content/posts/getting-started-with-appsync.md

 ### API_KEY

-The console allows us to create a temp api key which can have a validity of upto a year.\
+The aws console allows us to create a temp api key which can have a validity of upto a year.\
 So this could be where you use your graph QL api as a third party api elsewhere.
 It's not recommended for regular projects though.
 Can be used for testing purpose

 ### IAM